popeindustries/lit/packages/lit-html-server/README.md

 ## Hydration

 Server rendered HTML may be converted to live **lit-html** templates with the help of inline metadata.
-This process of reusing static HTML to seemlessly bootstrap dynamic templates is often referred to as _hydration_. **lit-html-server** does not output hydration metadata by default, but instead requires that a sub-tree is designated as _hydratable_ via the `rehydratable` directive:
+This process of reusing static HTML to seamlessly bootstrap dynamic templates is often referred to as _hydration_.

+**lit-html-server** does not output hydration metadata by default, but instead requires that a sub-tree is designated as _hydratable_ via the `rehydratable` directive:

 ```js
 import { hydratable } from '@popeindustries/lit-html-server/directives/hydratable.js';